Polmer Store

 The Polmer Store, built c.
-1880, is a well-preserved example of the once-common plantation store.
+1880, is a well-preserved example of the once-common plantation store, a type of company store used after slavery ended.
 The one-story frame structure in Terrebonne Parish, Louisiana, was added to the National Register of Historic Places in 1996.

 History

 Samuel and Leon Polmer were two successful leaders within Terrebonne Parish, Louisiana.
 Before moving to Houma, Louisiana, the Polmer brothers immigrated from Austria to Donaldsonville, Louisiana.
 There, the Polmer brothers managed a factory that produced heavily leaded glass containers and soda pop.
 The brothers moved to Houma and purchased the Ducros Plantation from the Woods brothers, R. C. and R.S, in 1909.
 The Polmer brothers then opened four stores within the 1920s.

 The Waubun Store, known as the Big Waubun Store, was the first Polmer Store to open.
 They leased the property and building from the John T. Moore Company and later purchased the small location on the Waubun Plantation from Alfred P. Danzinger in the year 1924.
 The second store to open was located on the Ducros Plantation, which the Polmer's owned.
 In the next years to follow the Polmer brothers opened two more stores called the Bull Run Store, located on Bull Run Plantation, and the Central Store, the last Polmer Store standing to this day.
 The Central Polmer Store was purchased from original owner, Raoul Toups.
 These stores were convenient after the post-Civil War era to the people and plantations, such as, Ellendale, Ardoyne, Bull Run, and Waubun.

 As their businesses grew, the Polmer Brothers created what was called a "rolling stores" to accommodate the community which made it easy for people who had limited transportation.
 The stores had horse-drawn wagons, later replaced by trucks, with merchandise that would go from house to house to either deliver goods or take orders for the next day.
 Women could order household items, such as, food, furnishing items, farming equipment, and even material to make clothing and bedding.
 The "rolling stores" had samples of these materials, which made it easily accessible.
 The next day the trucks would deliver the previous days order.
 The orders were placed on tabbed accounts that people would pay periodically.